-Consequently, this leads to the question on the effects of mass loading on current sheet dynamics at Mercury's duskside inner tail current sheet.
-Specifically, does the thinning of Mercury's dusk side inner tail current sheet due to higher amount of heavy ions make it unstable to magnetic reconnection planetward of the NMNL?
-At Earth, studies on reconnection-related processes (e.g., near-Earth reconnection signatures [Eastwood et al., 2010; Nagai et al., 2013]) and structures (e.g., plasmoids/traveling compression regions [Slavin et al., 1985; Imber et al., 2011] and dipolarization fronts [Liu et al., 2013]) observed higher occurrence rates toward dusk, which strongly indicates that reconnection is more likely to occur duskward of the current sheet.
-The asymmetry of O^+ presence in the terrestrial magnetotail leads us to question if there is any relationship between heavy ions and reconnection.
+Consequently, this leads to the question on the effects of mass loading on current sheet dynamics at Mercury's dusk-side inner-tail current sheet.
+Specifically, does the thinning of Mercury's dusk-side inner-tail current sheet due to higher amount of heavy ions make it unstable to magnetic reconnection planetward of the NMNL?
+At Earth, studies on reconnection-related processes (e.g. near-Earth reconnection signatures [Eastwood et al., 2010; Nagai et al., 2013]) and structures (e.g. plasmoids/travelling compression regions [Slavin et al., 1985; Imber et al., 2011] and dipolarization fronts [Liu et al., 2013]) observed higher occurrence rates towards dusk, which strongly indicates that reconnection is more likely to occur duskward of the current sheet.
+The asymmetry of O+ presence in the terrestrial magnetotail leads us to question if there is any relationship between heavy ions and reconnection.

 The effect of O^+ on reconnection in Earth's plasma sheet remains controversial within the scientific community.
-Baker et al. [1982] first argued that the asymmetric distribution of O^+ in Earth's plasma sheet may increase the growth of tearing mode instability, resulting in higher reconnection rate toward dusk.
+Baker et al., [1982] first argued that the asymmetric distribution of O^+ in Earth's plasma sheet may increase the growth of tearing mode instability, resulting in higher reconnection rate toward dusk.
 On the other hand, Shay and Swisdak [2004] concluded from their three-fluid simulation that the presence of O^+ can slow the reconnection rate since O^+ , being a heavier ion, reduces the inflow Alfvén speed.
-Kinetic simulations have also shown slower dipolarization fronts speed [Liang et al., 2016] and reduced frequency of secondary islands in reconnection region [Karimabadi et al., 2011] due to nonlinear effects.
-Recently, multifluid simulations by Zhang et al. [2016] suggested that earthward traveling flux ropes are more likely to form in the presence of ionospheric O^+ as it can reduce the reconnection rate of X lines closer to Earth, leading to the formation of the dominant X line (i.e., NENL) farther downtail.
+Kinetic simulations have also shown slower dipolarization fronts speed [Liang et al., 2016] and reduced frequency of secondary islands in reconnection region [Karimabadi et al., 2010] due to nonlinear effects.
+Recently, multi-fluid simulations by Zhang et al., [2016] suggested that earthward travelling flux ropes are more likely to form in the presence of ionospheric O^+ as it can reduce the reconnection rate of X-lines closer to Earth, leading to the formation of the dominant X-line (i.e., NENL) further downtail.

 Since Earth's and Mercury's magnetospheres have similar magnetic structure, higher occurrence rate of reconnection is expected at the stretched, duskward current sheet from the observed asymmetry of hot Na+ [Raines et al., 2013; Gershman et al., 2014] and the effect might be stronger at Mercury since Na+ is typically the dominant ion species.
-Higher occurrence rates of magnetic reconnection by-products (e.g., flux ropes and dipolarization fronts) are also expected at the duskside current sheet.
-However, earlier studies by DiBraccio et al. [2015a] observed no systematic asymmetry in the occurrence rate of plasmoids.
-More recently, Sun et al. [2016] analyzed magnetic field data during MESSENGER orbital time period similar to earlier studies and observed a dawnward increase in the occurrence rate of plasmoids and reconnection fronts.
-Lindsay et al. [2016] also reported more X-ray fluorescence events induced by precipitating energetic electrons from reconnection on the dawnside of Mercury's surface.
-These observations suggest that reconnection preferentially occurs dawnside of Mercury's current sheet [Sun et al., 2016].
-Furthermore, the idea of dawnward preference in magnetotail reconnection supports our observation of a dawnward asymmetric magnetic flux pileup region, which is caused by the braking of dipolarized, planetward traveling flux tubes that had reconnected at an X line farther downtail.
+Higher occurrence rates of magnetic reconnection byproducts (e.g. flux ropes and dipolarization fronts) are also expected at the dusk-side current sheet.
+However, earlier studies by DiBraccio et al., [2015a] observed no systematic asymmetry in the occurrence rate of plasmoids.
+More recently, Sun et al., [2016] analyzed magnetic field data during MESSENGER orbital time period similar to earlier studies and observed a dawnward increase in the occurrence rate of plasmoids and reconnection fronts.
+Lindsay et al., [2016] also reported more X-ray fluorescence events induced by precipitating energetic electrons from reconnection on the dawn-side of Mercury's current sheet [Sun et al., 2016].
+Furthermore, the idea of dawnward preference in magnetotail reconnection supports our observation of a dawnward asymmetric magnetic flux pileup region, which is caused by the braking of dipolarized, planetward travelling flux tubes that had reconnected at an X-line further downtail.